Responding to the Divorce Papers

-You first need to figure out what your spouse is asking for out of the divorce.
-Read the Complaint for Divorce.
+The complaint tells you what the other party is asking for.
 Don’t worry, the judge has not ordered anything yet.
 Read the complaint.
 You may agree with some, all, or none of the complaint.
 Write down next to each paragraph in the complaint whether you agree or disagree with what that paragraph says.

 If you agree with everything your spouse is asking for, you may not need to file anything.
-Your spouse has to wait 21 days to see if you file a response.
-If you do not, your spouse can get a default Divorce Decree that matches everything requested in their complaint if you do not respond.
+Your spouse can request a default Divorce Decree in 21 days that matches everything requested in their complaint if you do not respond.

 If you are unsure what to do, it is always best to talk to a lawyer.
 Visit Lawyers and Legal Help for information on lawyers and free / low-cost legal help.

-You only have 21 calendar days after being served to file your papers.
+You only have 21 days after being served to file your papers.
 If you were served more than 21 days ago, or if you are not going to be able to file a response within 21 days, you can fill out BOTH of the following forms to ask the judge to extend the time to let you file:

 If a default was already entered against you, you can file papers asking the judge to “set aside” the default, which means you want the judge to hear your side of the story before making a final order.
 See Setting Aside a Default or Order for information about this.

 To respond to the case, fill out these forms: